Robert Haase

 Robert D. Haase (May 10, 1923 – September 30, 2009) was an American lawyer and Republican politician from Marinette, Wisconsin.
-He was the 64th speaker of the Wisconsin State Assembly and served as Wisconsin's 26th state insurance commissioner during the administration of Governor Tommy Thompson.
+He was the 64th speaker of the Wisconsin State Assembly and served as Wisconsin's 20th and 26th state insurance commissioner during the administrations of governors Warren P. Knowles and Tommy Thompson.

 Biography

 Born in Marinette, Wisconsin, Haase served in the United States Army Air Forces during World War II.
 In 1951, Haase received his law degree from the University of Wisconsin Law School.
 He served on the Marinette School Board and then served in the Wisconsin State Assembly, as a Republican, from 1957 until 1965 when he resigned on September 14, 1965, to become the Wisconsin state insurance commissioner; he served as speaker of the Wisconsin Assembly in the 1963 session.
 He also served as adjunct professor in the University Law School and University Business School.
 Haase died in Mount Rainier, Maryland.